One of the most cost-effective marketing strategies involves using your current customers to spread the word about your brand.

-True&Co is an online lingerie store that uses a special algorithm to figure out a lady’s bra size, and then recommend lingerie that cater to their personal sizes.
+True&Co is an online lingerie store that uses a special algorithm to figure out a lady’s bra size, and then recommend lingerie that caters to their personal sizes.
 They even provide a home-fitting service, so that totally eliminates the trip to the dressing room.

 They stay true to their brand experience by making their referral program just as easy.